 Westwego is a somewhat small city located in the state of Louisiana.
 With a population of 8,542 people and seven constituent neighborhoods, Westwego is the 57th largest community in Louisiana.

 Westwego is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Westwego is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Westwego who work in office and administrative support (14.72%), management occupations (10.52%), and sales jobs (5.89%).
+Overall, Westwego is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Westwego who work in office and administrative support (13.56%), management occupations (8.84%), and sales jobs (7.90%).

 Westwego is a very ethnically-diverse city.
 The people who call Westwego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westwego residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Westwego include Italian, Irish, German, and French Canadian.
+Important ancestries of people in Westwego include German, Italian, Irish, and Acadian/Cajun.

 The most common language spoken in Westwego is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.